Skip to content

 Veteran suicide is not always the result of combat trauma.

-It is commonly assumed that suicide risk in veterans is due in large part to exposure to traumatic incidents while deployed to combat.
-On the contrary, among veterans who served during the Iraq and Afghanistan wars, those who were not deployed to those war zones were at higher risk for suicide than those who were.24Han K. Kang, Tim A. Bullman, Derek J. Smolenski, Nancy A. Skopp, Gregory A. Gahm, and Mark A. Reger, “Suicide Risk among 1.3 Million Veterans Who Were on Active Duty during the Iraq and Afghanistan Wars,” Annals of Epidemiology 25, no. 2 (February 2015): 96–100, https://doi.org/10.1016/j.annepidem.2014.11.020.
-Combat trauma has a complex relationship with suicide risk among veterans, and while research shows that certain conditions like post-traumatic stress disorder (PTSD) can contribute to suicide risk, there is no clear association between combat exposure generally and the risk of dying by suicide.25William Hudenko, Beeta Homaifar, and Hal Wortzel, “The Relationship Between PTSD and Suicide,” National Center for PTSD, US Department of Veterans Affairs, accessed February 6, 2025, https://www.ptsd.va.gov/professional/treat/cooccurring/suicide_ptsd.asp#two.
+Suicide risk in veterans is commonly assumed to result from exposure to traumatic incidents while deployed to combat.
+On the contrary, among veterans who served during the Iraq and Afghanistan Wars, those who were not deployed to those war zones were at higher risk for suicide than those who were.28Han K. Kang et al., “Suicide Risk among 1.3 Million Veterans Who Were on Active Duty during the Iraq and Afghanistan Wars,” Annals of Epidemiology 25, no. 2 (February 2015): 96–100, https://doi.org/10.1016/j.annepidem.2014.11.020.
+Combat trauma has a complex relationship with suicide risk among veterans, and while research shows that certain conditions like post-traumatic stress disorder (PTSD) can contribute to suicide risk—whether derived from combat or from other events—there is no clear association between combat exposure generally and the risk of dying by suicide.29William Hudenko, Beeta Homaifar, and Hal Wortzel, “The Relationship between PTSD and Suicide,” National Center for PTSD, US Department of Veterans Affairs, accessed February 6, 2025, https://www.ptsd.va.gov/professional/treat/cooccurring/suicide_ptsd.asp#two.

 Recommendations

-The following are recommendations that research shows are effective in reducing suicide for all people.
-While more research is urgently needed to determine the effectiveness of veteran-specific suicide prevention and intervention, the strategies below can also be used to address the rising rates of suicide among veterans as well as the general public.
+The following are evidence-informed recommendations that research shows are effective in reducing suicide for all people.
+While more research is urgently needed to determine the effectiveness of veteran-specific suicide prevention and intervention efforts, the strategies presented here can be used immediately to address the rising rates of suicide among veterans as well as the general public.

-We need to promote practices that put time and distance between those contemplating suicide and their guns.
+Promote practices that put time and space between a person contemplating suicide and their guns.

-Veterans are more likely to own firearms than non-veterans, and the average firearms-owning veteran owns six guns.31Emily C. Cleveland et al., “Firearm Ownership among American Veterans: Findings from the 2015 National Firearm Survey,” Injury Epidemiology 4, no. 33 (December 2017), https://doi.org/10.1186/s40621-017-0130-y.
-Secure gun storage practices, one foundational intervention point, are likely familiar to military service members and veterans, as military-issued guns are required to be stored in certain ways.
+Veterans are more likely to own firearms than non-veterans.
+The average firearms-owning veteran owns six guns.46Emily C. Cleveland et al., “Firearm Ownership among American Veterans: Findings from the 2015 National Firearm Survey,” Injury Epidemiology 4, no. 33 (December 2017), https://doi.org/10.1186/s40621-017-0130-y.
+Secure gun storage practices, one foundational intervention point, are likely familiar to military service members and veterans, as military-issued guns are required to be stored securely at almost all times.

-However, personal weapons may be treated differently: A 2022 survey found that while half of veterans own guns, the majority do not store all their guns securely.32Brandon Nichter et al., “Firearm Storage Practices among Military Veterans in the United States: Findings from a Nationally Representative Survey,” Journal of Affective Disorders 351 (April 2024): 82–89. https://doi.org/10.1016/j.jad.2024.01.179.
-Veterans with certain risk factors for suicide—including alcohol misuse, depression, and suicidal ideation—were more likely to store their guns insecurely.
-Encouraging veterans to treat personal weapons with the same focus on safety expected while in the military is just one way we can prevent gun suicides in military communities.
+However, personal weapons are often treated differently: A 2022 survey found that while half of veterans own guns, the majority do not store all their guns securely.47Brandon Nichter et al., “Firearm Storage Practices among Military Veterans in the United States: Findings from a Nationally Representative Survey,” Journal of Affective Disorders 351 (April 2024): 82–89, https://doi.org/10.1016/j.jad.2024.01.179.
+Veterans with certain risk factors for suicide—including alcohol misuse, depression, and suicidal ideation—were more likely to not store their guns securely.
+Moreover, between 2021 and 2023, nearly one in four veterans who used VHA services before dying by suicide were found to have unsecured guns in their home in the year prior to their death.48US Department of Veterans Affairs, Office of Mental Health and Suicide Prevention, “2025 National Veteran Suicide Prevention Annual Report, Part 2: Report Findings,” March 2026, https://www.mentalhealth.va.gov/docs/data-sheets/2025/2025_Annual_Report_Part_2_508.pdf.
+Encouraging veterans to treat personal weapons with the same focus on safety expected while in the military is just one way to prevent gun suicides in veteran communities.

-We need to identify veterans in crisis, and ensure all 50 states have the authority to temporarily remove their access to firearms.
+Identify veterans in crisis, and ensure that all 50 states and the District of Columbia have the authority to temporarily remove their access to firearms.

 Extreme Risk Law